kyma-project/kyma/docs/application-connector/02-01-application-connector.md

 ## Application Operator

 The Application Operator (AO) can work in two modes.
-In the default legacy mode, the AO listens for creating or deleting the [Application](#custom-resource-application) custom resources and acts accordingly, either provisioning or deprovisioning an instance of the Application Gateway and the Event Service for every custom resource.
+In the default legacy mode, the AO listens for creating or deleting the [Application](#custom-resource-application) custom resources and acts accordingly, either provisioning or deprovisioning an instance of the Application Gateway and the Event Publisher for every custom resource.
 In the alternative Compass mode, it listens for an additional resource, [ServiceInstance](service-catalog#details-resources).
 In this mode, it provisions an instance of the Application Gateway once per Namespace.
 That means that there is always only one Application Gateway per Namespace, even if there are more ServiceInstances and Applications.
 The Application Gateway gets deleted with the last ServiceInstance in that Namespace.
 The Compass mode is enabled by setting the **gatewayOncePerNamespace** [feature flag](https://github.com/kyma-project/kyma/blob/master/components/application-operator/README.md#usage) to true.

 >**NOTE:** Every Application custom resource corresponds to a single Application to which you can connect an external solution.